shaneCoursera/CourseProjectForGettingAndCleaningData/README.md

 ```
 The number of columns in the 'df' dataFrame will be 563 (subject, activity and the 561 features)

-### Step 1.2 : Call 'buildDataSet' function from 'myrunx' function
+### Step 1.2 : Call 'buildDataSet' function from 'run_analysis' function

-myrunx is the main function.
+run_analysis is the main function.
 It makes two calls to buildDataset
 function with the appropriate filenames for the 'test' and 'train' sets.

 Both datasets have the same number of columns, but different number of rows.